MCC is your expert leader every step of the way!

 Cannabinoids—while not entirely restricted to production within cannabis—are compounds that interact with our endocannabinoid system (ECS).
 There are at least 113 known cannabinoids found in the cannabis plants.
 A cannabinoid is one of a class of diverse chemical compounds that acts on cannabinoid receptors in cells that alter neurotransmitter release in the brain.
 Cannabinoid receptors are located throughout the body.
-These cannabinoid receptors are involved in a variety of physiological processes including appetite, pain-sensation, mood and memory.
-They often mimic our internal cannabinoids: anandamide and 2-arachidonoylglycerol.

 What is THC?
 THC is one of at least 114 cannabinoids identified in the cannabis plant.
 THC is the principal psychoactive constituent in cannabis.

 What is the difference between CBD and THC?
 CBD and THC are both cannabinoids present in the cannabis plant.
 However, their roles are very different.
 CBD is non-psychoactive.
 Alternatively, THC is the cannabinoid in cannabis that creates the feeling of intoxication (or “high”).

 Why are cannabinoids so crucial to medical cannabis treatment?
 Despite facing decades of negative propaganda and criminalization, the world is pushing ahead on cannabis science.
 For example, the opioid crisis has led to the deaths of tens of thousands of Americans every year, according to the CDC.
 Cannabis may be able to replace some opioid treatments that lead to those deaths.